pdonorio/proof-frontend-assignment/docs/assignment/frontend.md

 We need to create frontend views with `React.js`:
 1. A view to login.
 2. A view for a base registration form.
 3. A view to assess a verification email was sent to the email specified.
-4. A view for a logged user to see his profile (which is where the user is redirected if successfull at step 1).
+4. A view for a logged user to see their profile (which is where the user is redirected if successfull at step 1).

 1. and 2. should be looking as close as possible to  the [attached design](https://github.com/pdonorio/proof-frontend-assignment/blob/master/data/images/login_design.png)
 The design is based on google material.